 - They easily learn and use new ways of thinking.

-Supplementing CVs with stories.
+Supplementing CVs with stories

-But while these inveterate border crossers might bring rare and valuable talents to your company, they can be misunderstood and underutilized by organizations.
+But while these inveterate border-crossers might bring rare and valuable talents to your company, they can be misunderstood and underutilized by organizations.
 "They often end up leaving their roles because their cookie-cutter corporate jobs leave them feeling cut off from their deeper dreams and talents," Brimm warns.

-In order to get the best out of this group, Brimm has a simple suggestion for their managers (and would-be managers)--go beyond their CVs, which might not capture all the subtle benefits of their globe-crossing lives, and really listen to their stories.
+To get the best out of this group, Brimm has a simple suggestion for their managers (and would-be managers)--go beyond their CVs, which might not capture all the subtle benefits of their globe-crossing lives, and really listen to their stories.
 "Sometimes, they have done such a seamless job of adapting that it is hard to see their potential for bringing other skills to their work.
 The best way to overcome this is to get to know the individual," she writes.

 So next time a resume full of international travel crosses your desk, perhaps you should give it a second look.
 And if you decide to call that global cosmopolitan in for an interview, spend a little extra time delving into her life story to get at what skills that cross-border experience may quietly have nurtured.